lehigh-university-libraries/purchase-request-lost-items-client/README.md

 The client searches FOLIO for lost items on a configurable schedule.

+## Supporting the Decision Process

+The Lost Items Client provides information about the existing FOLIO item that may help in the selector's decision-making:

+* FOLIO circulation count
+* Legacy circulation count (from a prior ILS/LSP), as configured
+* Any retention agreement(s) affecting the item, as configured

+This is in addition to the [standard enrichments](https://github.com/lehigh-university-libraries/purchase-request-workflow-proxy-server#enrichment) (pricing data, local and consortium holdings, etc.) performed by the Workflow Proxy Server.

 ## Updating FOLIO After a Decision

 *The underlying expectation is that if a new purchase is approved, library staff will create a new item record to represent it.
 Therefore the existing record should be withdrawn regardless of which decision is made.*